 b)Do I Need An English Language Test?

 English is the primary language in Ireland.
 English language competence is required at a level that supports communication and enables you to practice nursing safely and effectively in Ireland.
 Therefore, proof of English language competence in cases where English is not the first language or primary language of expression is required.
-You will need to provide evidence of competence through achievement of an overall band score of 7 on the International English Language Testing System (IELTS) Academic Test.
+You will need to provide evidence of competence through achievement of an overall band score of 7 (with a minimum of 7.0 in any three components and 6.5 in any one component) on the International English Language Testing System (IELTS) Academic Test.
 This score may be achieved from a combination score of the four modules; reading, writing, speaking and listening.

 IELTS Academic Test: minimum scores

 C+ (300 – 340)